dsgrid/dsgrid-project-StandardScenarios/tempo_project/README.md

 via the [Open Energy Data Initiative (OEDI)](https://data.openei.org/home).

+The data are hourly annual for 2024-2050 based on 2012 actual meteorological year (AMY) weather; are available for three scenarios of light-duty passenger electric vehicle adoption, 3,108 counties in the contiguous United States (CONUS), 720 household and vehicle types, and two charging types (L1/L2 and DCFC); and were produced by running the [TEMPO](https://www.nrel.gov/transportation/tempo-model.html) model at the county-level.
+The three adoption scenarios are:

+- *AEO Reference Case*, which is aligned with the [U.S. EIA Annual Energy Outlook 2018](https://www.eia.gov/outlooks/archive/aeo18/)
+- *EFS High Electrification*, which is aligned with the High Electrification scenario of the [Electrification Futures Study](https://www.nrel.gov/docs/fy18osti/71500.pdf)
+- *All EV Sales by 2035*, which assumes that average passenger light-duty EV sales reach 50\% in 2030 and 100\% in 2035

+The charging shapes are derived from two key assumptions of which data users should be aware:

+- *Ubiquitous charger access* - Drivers of vehicles are assumed to have access to a charger whenever a trip is not in progress.
+- *Immediate charging* - Immediately after trip completion, vehicles are plugged in and charge until they are either fully recharged or taken on another trip.

+These assumptions result in a bounding case in which vehicles' state of charge is maximized at all times.
+This bounding case would minimize range anxiety, but is unrealistic from the point of view of both electric vehicle service equipment (EVSE) (i.e., charger) access, and plug-in behavior as it can result in dozens of charging sessions per week for battery electric vehicles (BEVs) that in reality are often only plugged in a few times per week.
+The next generation of data, which we expect to release sometime in 2025, are expected to use [EVI-Pro's](https://www.nrel.gov/transportation/evi-pro.html) more realistic EVSE access and charging behavior assumptions.

 ## Contents

 - [dsgrid Project Definition and Files](#dsgrid-project-definition-and-files) - Describes the metadata, dimension, and mapping information available in [dsgrid-project-StandardScenarios/tempo_project](https://github.com/dsgrid/dsgrid-project-StandardScenarios/tree/main/tempo_project)